thinkful-ei26/Tagalog-Trisha-Joaquin-client/README.md

 3. Run `mongod` in a separate terminal shell.
 4. Open a new terminal shell and then `cd` into the server side and run `node server.js`
 5. Finally, `cd` into the client side and run `npm start` in a new terminal shell.
 A new browser window should open containing the app.

+## Tech Stack

+- React for the frontend
+- Redux for state management
+- Node for the backend
+- MongoDB for the database

 ### ======================================
 ### Wireframes